MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Cause**: Occurs when the subnet has delegations.

-**Resolution**: Provide a subnet which isn't delegated to any other service.
+**Resolution**: Provide a subnet, which isn't delegated to any other service.

 ### Issue: Error when SCOM Managed Instance (preview) is unable to reach SQL Managed Instance `%instance%`